-Join Cris Ippolite for an in-depth discussion in this video Determining which tables need keys, part of Relational Database Design with FileMaker Pro.
+Join Cris Ippolite for an in-depth discussion in this video Determining which tables need keys, part of FileMaker Pro: Relational Database Design.

 - We've discussed the concept of keys,…both primary and foreign,…and how they're critical…to building relationships in your database.…The next step is understanding which of your tables…will need these key fields defined.…Let's take a look at the ERD…that we've been talking about so far in this title…and determine what types of keys we'll need.…In review, we have five tables,…each with the relationships already defined.…The primary key decisions are easy.…Every table acting as a parent…needs a primary key.…Let's look at which tables are acting as parents.…